LLNL/axom/src/components/shroud/docs/reference.rst

 F_C_prefix
   Prefix added to name of generated Fortran interface for C routines.
   Defaults to **c_**.

+F_this
+   Name of the Fortran argument which is the derived type which represents a C++ class.
+   It must not be the same as any of the routines arguments.
+   Defaults to ``obj``.

 F_result
     The name of the Fortran wrapper's result variable.